cncf/kubernetes-community-days/content/organizing-creating-website.md

 ![Screenshot](/admin/img/howto/sponsorform1.png)

 ## sponsors.md

 This page hosts your sponsorship levels and your sponsors' logo.

-For the sponsor logos, you will upload their logos to your images folder and then host them on the _index.md page.
+For the sponsor logos, you will upload their logos to your images folder and then specify them on the _index.md page.
 See above to update these pages.

 This page will require customization for your event.
 These are the sponsorship level and options we suggest, you are welcome to come up with additional sponsorships for your event.
 If you make changes to this page, be sure to update the sponsor-form.md.
 These are the fields that need to be updated to your event.
 * Update with your organizers' email address